Same-sex marriage in Ecuador: Passage and referendum

-Although civil unions were legalised in the 2008 Constitution, they were not formally recognized in the vital records until 15 September 2014, when the Directorate General of the Civil Registry began registering them nationwide.
-Three cities, Quito, Guayaquil and Cuenca, had already begun registering civil unions prior to September 2014.
+Although civil unions were legalised in the 2008 Constitution, they were not formally recognized in the government's vital records until 15 September 2014, when the General Directorate of Civil Registry Identification and Certification (Dirección General de Registro Civil, Identificación y Cedulación) began registering them nationwide.
+Three cities, Quito, Guayaquil and Cuenca, had already begun registering civil unions prior to this.
 On 21 April 2015, the National Assembly approved a bill codifying same-sex civil unions into statutory law by a vote of 89–1.
-The bill also removed the requirement to have lived together for two years in order to enter into a civil union.
-President Rafael Correa signed it into law on 19 June 2015.
+The bill also removed the requirement to have lived together for two years.
+President Correa signed it into law on 19 June 2015.
 The law changed article 222 of the Civil Code to read: The stable and monogamous union between two persons, free of matrimonial bond, of legal age, who form a de facto couple, generates the same rights and obligations as held by families built through marriage and leads to a community property.
 (Note: La unión estable y monogámica entre dos personas libres de vínculo matrimonial, mayores de edad, que formen un hogar de hecho, genera los mismos derechos y obligaciones que tienen las familias constituidas mediante matrimonio y da origen a una sociedad de bienes.)